-facilities, which is updated and reviewed annually by Area Development District planners.
+The following map details the current bike and pedestrian facilities in Lawrenceburg, Kentucky.
+This information was received from the Kentucky Transportation Cabinet (KYTC) online database of bike and pedestrian facilities, which is updated and reviewed annually by Area Development District planners.
 Lawrenceburg does have a number of sidewalks and crosswalks for pedestrian traffic close to downtown, however, connectivity elsewhere is limited.
 The City of Lawrenceburg also does not have any bike lanes or other bicycle infrastructure.
-Anderson County and Lawrenceburg are in the process of building a new two-mile rail-to-trail project that will connect Tyron Road and Industry Information about the presence of sidewalks outside of Lawrenceburg in Anderson County has not been gathered by KYTC or ADD planners as most bike and pedestrian infrastructure is located in or near downtown areas.
+Anderson County and Lawrenceburg are in the process of building a new two-mile rail-to-trail project that will connect Tyron Road and Industry Road.
+Information about the presence of sidewalks outside of Lawrenceburg in Anderson County has not been gathered by KYTC or ADD planners as most bike and pedestrian infrastructure is located in or near downtown areas.